 M.S., Biomedical Engineering, 2015, Columbia University

-Ph.D., Biomedical Engineering, 2018 (expected), Columbia University
+Ph.D., Biomedical Engineering, 2019 (expected), Columbia University

 Areas of Research Interest

-Rob grew up in the suburbs of Boston, MA.
-His first foray into the field of biomedical engineering was as an undergraduate at Brown University, where he worked extensively on the development of bioabsorbable microfilaments with prolonged drug delivery and structural support capabilities.
+Rob began his research career as an undergraduate at Brown University with Dr. Edith Mathiowitz, where he wrote his honors thesis on drug-eluting bioabsorbable microfilaments for sutures.
 Following graduation, he joined the concept development group at DePuy Mitek, a medical device company specializing in soft tissue repair for sports injuries.
-Noting the inherent limitations of many current devices used in orthopedic surgery, Rob decided to pursue tissue engineering research in the Orthopedic Cell Biology Laboratory at Rhode Island Hospital.
-There he developed an interest in osteoarthritis research, working on placental-derived mesenchymal stem cells as an alternative cell source for cartilage tissue engineering repair strategies.
+Noting the limitations of traditional orthopedic implants and devices, Rob decided to pursue tissue engineering research in the Orthopedic Cell Biology Laboratory at Rhode Island Hospital.
+There he developed a functional multi-axial loading bioreactor and investigated a clinically-relevant placental derived stem cell source for cartilage tissue engineering.

 Nover AB, Stefani RM, Lee SL, Ateshian GA, Stoker AM, Cook JL, Hung CT.
 Long-Term Storage and Preservation of Tissue Engineered Articular Cartilage.
 J Orthop Res 34(1):141-148, 2016. link

 Sengun MZ, Tang H, Spenciner DB, Whittaker GR, Miller G, Hernandez J, Stefani RM, inventor; Medos International Sarl, assignee.
 Surgical Filament Snare Assemblies.
 US 9,895,145 issued February 2018. link

 Bilgen B, Chu D, Stefani RM, Aaron RK.
 Design of a Biaxial Mechanical Loading Bioreactor for Tissue Engineering.
 JOVE, 2013. link